dem-net/DEM.Net/README.md

 Let me know what you need*

 # DEM.Net
 Digital Elevation Model samples in C#.
-GeoTiff file parsing and DEM querying.
+Raster (GeoTiff, HGT) file parsing and DEM querying.
 The goal is to provide on the fly DEM querying from GeoJSON or WKT geometries :
 - No big RAM cache
 - Fast and optimized data retrieval as precise as possible